trinodb/trino/presto-docs/src/main/sphinx/security/server.rst

 Coordinator Kerberos Authentication
 ===================================

-The Presto coordinator can be configured to enable Kerberos authentication over HTTPS for clients, such as the :doc:`Presto CLI </security/cli>`, or the JDBC and ODBC drivers.
+Presto can be configured to enable Kerberos authentication over HTTPS for clients, such as the :doc:`Presto CLI </security/cli>`, or the JDBC and ODBC drivers.

 To enable Kerberos authentication for Presto, configuration changes are made on the Presto coordinator.
 No changes are required to the worker configuration.
 The worker nodes continue to connect to the coordinator over unauthenticated HTTP.
 However, if you want to secure the communication between Presto nodes with SSL/TLS, configure :doc:`/security/internal-communication`.

 Environment Configuration
 -------------------------